Epson lets you pilot drones with its Moverio augmented reality glasses

 The Epson Soar app comes equipped with easy-to-use features including a downloadable map, where a user can select the region of the map they want to download for offline usage.

 Pilots can also use it for a pre-flight status check, as it notifies users of flight restrictions or if something needs to be changed before takeoff.
-It has a Drone Connect feature that gives an easily accessible view of drone vitals including flight status, battery, HD mode, altitude and more.
+It has a Drone Connect feature that gives an easily accessible view of drone vitals including flight status, battery, HD mode, altitude, and more.

 Users can select and switch between over ten smart modes for desired flight experience.
 For instance, I was able to switch the view in my glasses from the transparent view (what I saw through the glasses) to the first-person view that the drone saw from its camera, which was pointed down at the ground.
 If my aim was to capture footage or take pictures, then I could see exactly what was being captured.